enowmbi/simple_extensions/README.md

 Or install it yourself as:

-    $ gem install extension
+    $ gem install simple_extension

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/enowmbi/extensions.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/enowmbi/extensions/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/enowmbi/simple_extensions.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/enowmbi/simple_extensions/blob/master/CODE_OF_CONDUCT.md).

 ## License